nathanialf/grid/README.md

 - Credentials are stored locally and never transmitted unencrypted

 ### File Operations
-- Browse remote directories
+- Browse remote directories with pull-to-refresh functionality
-- Download files to local storage
+- Download files to local storage (accessible Downloads folder)
-- Upload files from device
+- Upload files from device with real-time progress indicators
-- Create, rename, and delete files/folders
+- Create, rename, and delete files/folders with confirmation dialogs
-- View file properties and permissions
+- Multi-select mode for batch operations
+- Open text and image files with built-in viewers
+- Sort files by name, type, or modification date

 ## Development